 While purifying DNA from plate lysates, the infected culture mixed with top agarose is spread over an agar plate’s surface.
 After incubation, the culture is eluted with TM and transferred to a microfuge tube.
 Cell debris is removed, and the pellet is mixed with an anion exchange resin which separates the DNA in the form of a pellet.
 The pellet is resuspended in TM and centrifuged again.
 This centrifugation is followed by phenol: chloroform extraction, and later on, DNA purification column chromatography is performed to remove unwanted contaminants.
 The purified DNA is resuspended in TE and stored for future analysis.

 - Low Salt Buffer

 - Equilibrated to room temperature

-- Agarose is preferred over agar to minimize contamination.
+- Agarose is preferred over the agar to minimize contamination.
 The contaminants (inhibitors) can interrupt the enzymatic analysis of the recombinants.